MABelanger/jslib-html5-camera-photo/README.md

 ...(as April 2018)

-## Available camera facingModes
+## Available camera facingModes [FACING_MODES constants]
 VideoFacingModeEnum  | Description
 --- | ---
-user | The source is facing toward the user (a self-view camera). environment	| The source is facing away from the user (viewing the environment). left | The source is facing to the left of the user. *** right | The source is facing to the right of the user. ***
+USER | The source is facing toward the user (a self-view camera).

-*** : Not supported by this lib.
+ENVIRONMENT | The source is facing away from the user (viewing the environment).

 #### Below is an illustration of the video facing modes in relation to the user.